oremaz/GAIA_agent/README.md

 ## How this solves the Unit4 hands-on
 - Implements the same API routes described in the Unit4 hands-on: `GET /questions` (fetch), `GET /files/{task_id}` (download files), and `POST /submit` (submit results).
 The template demonstrates the full loop: fetch questions, download files where necessary, extract and index file content, run the agent to answer, and submit answers in GAIA format.
-- The repository includes both an API/cloud friendly path (Gemini) and a local, self-contained path (Qwen/Gemma local wrappers + GGUF embedding) so you can iterate in CPU-only and GPU-enabled environments.
+- The repository includes both an API/cloud friendly path (Gemini) and a local, self-contained path (Qwen local wrappers + GGUF embedding) so you can iterate in CPU-only and GPU-enabled environments.

 ## Checklist (requirements coverage)
 - Add multimodal boolean and USE_API_MODE branching -> Done (see `initialize_models` in `agent.py`).
 - Text-only pipeline uses GPT-OSS on GPU and Qwen3 GGUF embeddings on CPU -> Implemented in `initialize_models` and `custom_models.py`.
 - Office files converted to PDF using LibreOffice (`convert_to_pdf`) -> Done (LibreOffice-only, fail-fast).
 - Semantic-first chunking (chunk_size=4096, overlap=512) -> Done (RecursiveCharacterTextSplitter fallback present).
-- Gemma3 27B int4 model wrapper and Qwen3 GGUF embedding wrapper -> Done in `custom_models.py`.
+- Qwen25 multimodal model and Qwen3 GGUF embedding wrapper -> Implemented in `custom_models.py`.
 - Chroma persistent backend with fallback -> Attempted in `_create_rag_tool` (falls back to in-memory `VectorStoreIndex`).

 If you want, I can now: